 9. Longevity.
 One of the most important elements of what it takes to be a trader is approaching your career from a standpoint of longevity.
 This relates to #4, but applies to your career at large, not just making money.

 When you begin and as you continue your career as a trader, consider the effects of everything you do in the long term.
-For instance, even if you’re making pennies per trade now, think about how this could grow in time, and focus more on refining your methods and increasing your position.
-By thinking about your career as a long term prospect, it may indeed become a self fulfilling prophecy.
+For example, even if you’re making pennies per trade now, think about how this could grow in time and focus more on refining your methods and increasing your position.
+By thinking about your career as a long term project, it may indeed become a self-fulfilling prophecy.
 Learn to love the process, and think of it as a long term lifestyle!

-Many traders fail because they simply don’t have what it takes to be a day trader as they’re not willing to put in the work nor do they have the proper perspective in understanding this is a marathon not a sprint.
+Many traders fail because they simply don’t have what it takes to be a day trader.
+They’re not willing to put in the work, nor do they have the proper perspective in understanding this is a marathon not a sprint.

 So, what about you?
-In reviewing this list of attributes, how many rang true for you, and how many do you need work on?
+In reviewing this list of attributes, how many ring true for you and how many do you need work on?
 If you work on developing these traits and attributes, chances are you’ll enjoy a long and successful career as a day trader.

 Do you have what it takes to be a day trader?
 Leave a comment below this post and let me know as I would LOVE to teach you!